 Area #2- Huron River near the Dixboro Rd. dam and footbridge

 Walkers, wheelchairs, strollers are welcome.
-The trail is available year-round, but would only be accessible to walkers during inclement/snowy weather.
+The trail is available year-round, but is only be accessible to walkers during inclement/snowy weather.
 During the winter months, park accessibility is made through the Dixboro Road parking lot entrance.
-Guided nature walks along the boardwalk are available by reservation.
+Guided nature walks along the boardwalk are available by appointment.

 Helen and Norris Post Legacy Trail and Green Roof Pavilion: In 2009, the trail and pavilion opened to the public.
 Completed partially with the remaining funds from the original donation from John C. Post, the trail and pavilion allow guests to retreat into nature, north of Geddes Road.
 The .25 mile nature trail roughly outlines the gristmill’s former millpond.
-No dogs allowed on this trail.
+Dogs are not allowed on this trail.

 A green roof pavilion elegantly blends with the natural setting of the park.
 The wood and limestone pavilion is vegetated with native plants and grasses, and features inlaid etchings of drawings by Norris Post.

-Paved Path: Connects Parker Mill County Park with the City of Ann Arbor's Gallup Park.
-This scenic route that crosses the Huron River is appropriate for use by bikers and joggers/runners.
-This path is open year-round, but accessibility during the winter is best made from the Dixboro Road parking lots.
+Paved Path: Connects Parker Mill County Park to the City of Ann Arbor's Gallup Park.
+This scenic route crosses the Huron River, and is appropriate for use by bikers and joggers/runners.
+This path is open year-round, but accessibility during winter is best made from the Dixboro Road parking lot.